awsdocs/amazon-s3-developer-guide/doc_source/mpuoverview.md

 </LifecycleConfiguration>
 ```

 In the example, the rule does not specify a value for the `Prefix` element \([object key name prefix](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#keyprefix)\)\.
 Therefore, it applies to all objects in the bucket for which you initiated multipart uploads\.
-Any multipart uploads that were initiated and did not complete within seven days become eligible for an abort operation\.
-The abort action has no effect on completed multipart uploads\.
+Any multipart uploads that were initiated and did not complete within seven days become eligible for stoppage\.
+This action has no effect on completed multipart uploads\.

 For more information about the bucket lifecycle configuration, see [Object lifecycle management](object-lifecycle-mgmt.md)\.